Trump slaps sanctions on Iran as tension mounts

 “Iran is playing with fire – they don’t appreciate how ‘kind’ President Obama was to them.
 Not me!”
 Trump tweeted.

+During a visit to Tokyo on Saturday, US Defense Secretary James Mattis called Iran “the single biggest state sponsor of terrorism in the world.”

+“It does no good to ignore it.
+It does no good to dismiss it,” he said, but added that there are no plans to increase US troops in the Middle East.

-Underlining what he sees as the tougher stance under Trump rather than Obama, hardline US National Security Adviser Michael Flynn drew a stark line in the sand.
+Hardline US National Security Adviser Michael Flynn also drew a stark line in the sand.

 “The days of turning a blind eye to Iran’s hostile and belligerent actions toward the United States and the world community are over,” he said.